-The Best Face Wash for Your Skin Type
+The Best Face Wash for Your Skin Type, According to Dermatologists

 You might be tempted to strip every last bit of oil from your skin, but using an overly drying cleanser can actually make your skin even slicker (along with these 11 surprising reasons your skin is greasy).
-“If a cleanser is too harsh or pulls too many oils from the skin, this can lead to rebound oil production and can disrupt the natural balance that we need,” says board-certified dermatologist Kally Papantoniou, MD, FAAD.
+“If a cleanser is too harsh or pulls too many oils from the skin, this can lead to rebound oil production and can disrupt the natural balance that we need,” says board-certified dermatologist Kally Papantoniou, MD, FAAD, in Melville, New York.
 She recommends Neutrogena Rapid Clear Oil-Eliminating Foaming Cleanser, which reduces shine but doesn’t contain harsh ingredients like benzoyl peroxide or salicylic acid, which are notorious for drying out acne-prone skin.
-Don’t miss these other 11 beauty secrets women with oily skin should know.
+(Don’t miss these other 11 beauty secrets women with oily skin should know.)

-When your skin is parched, avoid using a face wash that has salicylic acid, benzoyl peroxide, or glycolic acid, which can all leave your skin drier than ever, says Ivy Lee, MD, a dermatologist based in Pasadena, California, and assistant clinical professor of dermatology at UCLA.
+When your skin is parched, avoid using a face wash that has salicylic acid, benzoyl peroxide, or glycolic acid, which can all leave your skin drier than ever, says Ivy Lee, MD, a dermatologist based in Pasadena, California.
 Instead, find a gentle cleanser that won’t strip your skin down, suggests Dr. Papantoniou.
 “Stick with a cleanser specialized to wash off grime without removing oils,” she says.
 She recommends using Cetaphil Daily Gentle Cleanser or CeraVe Hydrating Facial Cleanser.
-Find out what the best facial moisturizer for your skin type is.
+(Find out what the best facial moisturizer for your skin type is.)

 If your skin is getting dull with age, a face wash with glycolic acid, lactic acid, or salicylic acid will gently exfoliate to reveal fresh, glowing skin, says Dr. Lee.
 Plus, keep an eye out for hyaluronic acid, which will give your skin an extra kiss of hydration.
 “As we age, we lose that ability to hold that moisture in the skin,” says Dr. Lee.
 “It helps pull back some of that moisture.”
 She recommends Dr. Dennis Gross Alpha Beta Universal Daily Peel, which acts as a cleanser.
 (Check out these other 9 wrinkle-fighting secrets dermatologists want you to know.)
 For a more budget-friendly option, Dr. Papantoniou recommends oil cleansers, which keeps skin smooth and hydrated without removing the skin’s natural oils.
 Try Burt’s Bees Cleansing Oil or DHC Deep Cleansing Oil.
-Even if you don’t have mature skin, learn how to pick the best face oil for your skin type.
+(Here’s how to pick the best face oil for your skin type.)